-Here’s the truth: your first investment property will be the hardest one you’ll ever own.
+Hereβs the truth: your first investment property will be the hardest one youβll ever own.
+For a detailed comparison of the financial trade-offs, check out our single family vs duplex investment guide.
 But it gets easier from there.
 Let me walk you through which property type makes sense for where you are right now.

 Why Single Family Homes Make Sense First